Wherever I Go (Hannah Montana): Alternate ending

 Included in the Hannah Montana Forever: Final Season DVD was an alternate ending to the episode.
 The alternate ending picks up from the airport scene, where Miley and Lilly say their goodbyes as Lilly goes to Stanford and Miley goes to Paris to work with Spielberg and Cruise.
 The camera then pans away from Miley and Lilly hugging and zooms onto a little girl sitting in a chair, holding a Hannah Montana doll.
 The text: "Tennessee: Twelve Years Ago" appears and shows a young girl portraying young Miley Cyrus playing with a Barbie doll, singing a song about herself becoming a famous rockstar.

 Miley's real-life parents, Billy Ray Cyrus and Tish Cyrus, walk into the room, tell her that it's past her bedtime and tuck her in.
 Miley then says, "I'm going to be a rockstar one day, just like Daddy."
 Then Tish tells her that as long as she keeps believing in herself, she can do anything she wants to do and Billy Ray tells Miley that someday her dream will come true.
 The scene eventually shifts into a photograph of the real life Miley and her parents, suggesting that like Miley Stewart, Miley Cyrus imagined herself being famous one day and her dream indeed came true.

-Background/production
+Production

 This episode was taped at Sunset Bronson Studios, similar to the show's other episodes.